William W. Belknap: Historical reputation

 Prior to Belknap's 1876 shocking resignation, Belknap's reputation was one of a war hero who honorably served the Union Army.
 There were no rumors of corruption while he served under Johnson as a Treasury collector.
 Even up to 1876, Belknap, under Grant, was believed to be a faithful judicious Secretary of War, publicly recognized for aiding and protecting 100,000 homeless Chicago fire victims.

 In 2003 biographer Edward S. Cooper described Belknap as a man of virtues and flaws.
 According to Cooper, Belknap "willingly turned to graft to support the social ambitions of his wives" while living a lavish lifestyle in Washington, D.C., at the expense of soldiers and Indians during the Gilded Age.
 Belknap is positively credited by Cooper for creating and expanding the weather bureau, reforming the military justice system, and for preserving Mathew Brady's photographic record of the Civil War.
 Belknap's abrupt and controversial resignation in March 1876 caused an unprecedented succession of four Secretaries of War within a 13-month time period: Belknap, Alphonso Taft, J. Donald Cameron, and George W. McCrary.

 In Keokuk, Belknap is remembered for being one of its "colorful citizens" and he has two streets named after him.
 He was commended by his Army colleagues for his coolness under fire during the Civil War, but his reputation suffered as the result of his forced resignation as Grant's Secretary of War, which took place under a cloud amid suspicions of misconduct.

-Belknap's named resurfaced in January 2021, due to the similarity between Belknap's 1876 impeachment trial and President Donald Trump's 2021 impeachment trial, since both had left office by the time the trial had commenced.
+Belknap's name resurfaced in January 2021, due to the similarity between Belknap's 1876 impeachment trial and President Donald Trump's 2021 impeachment trial, since both had left office by the time the trial had commenced.

-Andra Belknap, whose ancestor was Belknap, said, "William Worth Belknap was by many accounts a hero of the Civil War.
-He served the Union Army and during the Battle of Shiloh, he was injured and had his horse shot down under him.
+Andra Belknap, a Belknap descendant, said, "William Worth Belknap was by many accounts a hero of the Civil War.
+He served the Union Army, and during the Battle of Shiloh, he was injured and had his horse shot down under him.
 And still, he continued in battle.
 During the Battle of Atlanta, he personally took a Confederate officer prisoner (supposedly dragging the man by the collar across the battlefield).
 His Civil War heroism, however, has been largely forgotten by history — even forgotten by his own family.
 His impeachment is what remains in the history books."

+Legacy

+A collection of his family's records and papers and several boxes of letters received by Belknap are located at Princeton University, where he was a member of the class of 1848.

+His son Hugh R. Belknap served as a U.S. congressman from Illinois.

+Mount Belknap in Utah is named in his honor.